 Take pictures along the way as a visual journal of your travels.

-5. Create a Travel # (Hashtag) to Journal Your Travels
+Create a Travel # (Hashtag) to Document Your Travel

 If you don’t plan to create a website and don’t really want to create a separate Instagram account where you can journal your travels, you can also create a #hashtag specific to your travel, ie., #simplyjolaynetravels